gardener/machine-spec/spec.md

 * Restarting the plugin container, or
 * Notifying the plugin supervisor.

-The Plugin MAY verify that it has the right configurations, devices, dependencies and drivers in order to run and return a success if the validation succeeds.
+The Plugin MAY verify that it has the right configurations, devices, dependencies and plugins in order to run and return a success if the validation succeeds.
 The CMI-Client MAY invoke this RPC at any time.
 A CMI-Client MAY invoke this call multiple times with the understanding that a plugin's implementation MAY NOT be trivial and there MAY be overhead incurred by such repeated calls.
 The VM provider SHALL document guidance and known limitations regarding a particular Plugin's implementation of this RPC.